-General credit “GEN_CRED 1XX” is awarded to adjust your prior institution’s credit to Northwestern’s unit system.
+General credit “GEN_CRED 1XX” is awarded to adjust your prior institution’s credit to Northwestern’s unit system and are not representative of a specific course.
+As a result, these units cannot be reviewed for specific NU course credit.
 General credits count toward your total number of units required for your degree but they cannot be applied toward any specific degree requirements unless adviser approval is given.

 Can I receive more than one unit of transfer credit for one of my courses?

 Generally, no. While most transfer courses do mathematically earn more than one unit of credit (usually a fraction more), transfer courses are only eligible to receive one articulation, or course number, and all remainder credit is counted together in the formula and posted as additional units of “GEN_CRED 1XX”.
 The only exception to this rule are Northwestern yearlong sequence courses determined equivalent to two semester courses at some other institutions and which take three quarters to complete at Northwestern.
 This mostly applies to language and science sequence courses (FRENCH 111-1, 111-2, 111-3, for example).

 Can I retake a course at Northwestern for which I have been awarded transfer or test credit?